 Q. My doctor ordered lab tests.
 What do I do now?

-A. You may choose to go to either the AMH Lab, Berne Convenience Clinic, or the Medical Office Building Laboratory.
+A. You may choose to go to either the AMH Lab or the Berne Convenience Clinic.
 Bring your driver’s license and your insurance card with you.
 Register for services at the Patient Registration area, then proceed to the laboratory window.
 The laboratory staff will call your name when it is your turn to have your blood drawn.

 Q. Do I need an appointment to have my blood drawn?